maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 ### 7.2.7 - DMZ Port Forwarding

-Next you will configure DMZ port forwarding rules.
+**Next you will configure DMZ port forwarding rules.
 The Proxmox instructions do not address the DMZ configuration (as of the drafting of this document).
 This port forwarding rules section is meant for environments that may have Elastic agents deployed in another network.
-The rules will allow the agent traffic to reach the Elastic Fleet server on the DETECT node.
+The rules will allow the agent traffic to reach the Elastic Fleet server on the DETECT node.**

-1. Navigate to Firewall -\> NAT -\> Port Forward.
-On the Firewall: NAT: Port Forward page, click on the "+" near the upper right corner of the right window pane to add a new entry.
+**1. Navigate to Firewall -\> NAT -\> Port Forward.
+On the Firewall: NAT: Port Forward page, click on the "+" near the upper right corner of the right window pane to add a new entry.**

-2. On the configuration page, ensure the DMZ interface is selected.
+**2. On the configuration page, ensure the DMZ interface is selected.
 TCP/IP version is 4, with TCP being the protocol.
 For the "from:" source port, choose "other" and enter 9200.
 Select the DMZ interface address as the destination.
 For the "from:" destination port, use the same settings as the source.
 For the "Redirect target IP," select "Single host or Network" and enter the IP address that your DETECT node will use.
 For the "Redirect target port", use the same settings as the source/destination ports.
 Enter "Elastic traffic from external agents" for the description.
 Finally, for "Filter rule association," ensure "Add associated filter rule" is selected.
-This will create a companion firewall rule on the DMZ interface.
+This will create a companion firewall rule on the DMZ interface.**

 ![](_images/56._OPNsense_-_Firewall_NAT_-_Port_Forwarding.png)
 </details>